MicrosoftDocs/learn-scaffolding/content-templates/intro-to/4-when-to-use-it.md

 <!-- 1.
 Topic sentence(s) --------------------------------------------------------------------------------

-    Goal: state what's in this unit and how it aligns to the 'evaluate' learning objective
+    Goal: state what's in this unit and how it aligns to the 'evaluate' learning objective.

     Pattern:
         One paragraph of 2 sentences:
-            Sentence 1: State that this unit addresses ("when to use it") Sentence 2: State that this unit targets this learning objective: "Evaluate whether <product> is appropriate to <general product use case>."
+            Sentence 1: State that this unit addresses ("when to use it").
+            Sentence 2: State that this unit targets this learning objective: "Evaluate whether <product> is appropriate to <general product use case>."
-        Decision criteria as a bulleted list
+        Decision criteria as a bulleted list.

-    Heading: do not add an H1 or H2 title here, an auto-generated H1 will appear above this content
+    Heading: do not add an H1 or H2 title here, an auto-generated H1 will appear above this content.

     Example: "Here, we'll discuss how you can decide whether Logic Apps is the right choice for a workflow.
 We'll list some criteria that indicate whether Logic Apps will meet your performance and functional goals.
         * Integration